ZhangqiJiang07/middle_layers_indicating_hallucinations/README.md

-# Devils in Middle Layers of Large Vision-Language Models: Interpreting, Detecting and Mitigating Object Hallucinations via Attention Lens
+# Devils in Middle Layers of Large Vision-Language Models